HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 The most common way that a user interacts with a website is through its controls, such as links or buttons, in order to perform an action such as navigating to another part of the website, or changing what is displayed on the current page.
 Many times, screen reader users are unable to tell what action a control, such as a button or a link, is going to perform once activated.
 The reason is often the fact that the control lacks a textual label.
 For example, it might convey its meaning only in a graphical way, such as a button displaying a left-pointing arrow to signify that it is the "Back" button, or showing an “X” to signify that it is the “Close” button.

 In our sample, a lot of websites use buttons or links.
-From those, **only around a quarter, or 24.39%,** include textual labels with these controls.
+From those, only around a quarter (24.39%) include textual labels with these controls.
 If a control is not labeled, a screen reader user might read something generic, such as the word "button," instead of a meaningful name such as “Search”.
 This makes it difficult for screen reader users to understand how to use the website.

 Buttons and links are almost always included in the tab order and thus have extremely high visibility.
 Navigating through a website using the tab key is one of the primary ways through which users who use only the keyboard explore your website.
 So, a user is sure to encounter your unlabeled buttons and links if they are moving through your website using the tab key.

 ### Accessibility of Form Controls

 Filling out forms is a task many of us do every single day.
 Whether we’re shopping, booking travel, or applying for a job, forms are the main way users share information with web pages.
 Because of this, ensuring your forms are accessible is incredibly important.
 The simplest means of accomplishing this is by providing labels (via the [`<label>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label), [`aria-label`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute) or [`aria-labelledby`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute)) for each of your inputs.
-Sadly, only **22.33% of pages **provide labels for all their form inputs, meaning 4 out of every 5 pages have forms that may be next to impossible to fill out.
+Sadly, only 22.33% of pages provide labels for all their form inputs, meaning 4 out of every 5 pages have forms that may be next to impossible to fill out.

 #### Indicators of required and invalid fields

 When we come across a field with a big red asterisk next to it, we know it’s a required field.
 Or when we hit submit and are looking back through the form, anything highlighted in a different color needs to be corrected and then resubmitted.
-However, people with low or no vision cannot rely on these visual cues, which is why the HTML input attributes *required, aria-required* and* aria-invalid* are so important.
+However, people with low or no vision cannot rely on these visual cues, which is why the HTML input attributes `required`, `aria-required` and `aria-invalid` are so important.
 They provide screen readers with the equivalent of the red asterisks and red highlighted fields.
 As a nice bonus, when you inform browsers what fields are required, they’ll [validate parts of your forms](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation) for you.
 No JavaScript required.

-Of pages using forms: **21.73% use required or aria-required** when marking up required fields.
+Of pages using forms: 21.73% use required or aria-required when marking up required fields.
 Only one in every five sites make use of this.
 This is a simple step to make your site accessible, and unlocks helpful browser features for all users.

-**_Note:_** We also found 3.52% of sites with forms make use of *aria-invalid.* However, since many forms only make use of this field once incorrect information is submitted, we could not ascertain the true percentage of sites using this markup.
+We also found 3.52% of sites with forms make use of `aria-invalid`.
+However, since many forms only make use of this field once incorrect information is submitted, we could not ascertain the true percentage of sites using this markup.

 #### Duplicate IDs

 IDs can be used in HTML to link two elements together.
 For example, the [`<label>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label) works this way.
 You specify the ID of the input field this label is describing and the browser links them together.
 The result?
 Users can now click on this label to focus on the input field, and screen readers will use this label as the description.

-Unfortunately, **34.62% of sites have duplicate IDs**, which means on many sites the ID specified by the user could refer to multiple different inputs.
+Unfortunately, 34.62% of sites have duplicate IDs, which means on many sites the ID specified by the user could refer to multiple different inputs.
 So when a user clicks on the label to select a field, they may end up [selecting something different](https://www.deque.com/blog/unique-id-attributes-matter/) than they intended.
 As you might imagine, this could have negative consequences in something like a shopping cart.

 This issue is even more pronounced for screen readers because their users may not be able to visually double check what is selected.
 Plus, many ARIA attributes, such as [`aria-describedby`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-describedby_attribute)  and [`aria-labelledby`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute), work similarly to the label element detailed above.
 So, to make your site accessible, removing all duplicate IDs is a good first step.